Genealogy

 -

-Family Research In Switzerland
+Family research in Switzerland

-Documents concerning changes in civil status are recorded in the the place of origin, regardless of the location where the event actually took place.
-This has been true since 1876, although in some cases since the end of the 17th century.
+Documents relating to changes in marital status are recorded in the place of origin, regardless of where the event actually took place.
+This has been the case since 1876, in some cases even since the end of the 17th century.

-Family Research In Glarus
+Family research in Glarus

 Landesarchiv des Kantons Glarus